conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 For example, if we have commit

 ```
-revert throw an error if a callback is passed
+Revert "throw an error if a callback is passed"

 This reverts commit 9bb4d6c.
 ```